-an integer value indicating whether or not an error has occurred and whether the process has been wakened by the scheduler or by an pgmtrigger(3f) call from another process.
+an integer value indicating whether or not an error has occurred and whether the process has been wakened by the scheduler or by an pgmtrigger (3f) call from another process.
 Values that may be returned are as follows:

-- The process has been wakened normally - The process has been wakened as the result of a pgmtrigger (3f) call - 2 The process did not sleep because the kernel detected a soft overrun and is allowing the process to attempt to recover from it value nametopid - Return the Process ID for a Specified Process Name
+0 The process has been wakened normally

+1 The process has been wakened as the result

+of a pgmtrigger(3f) call

+2 The process did not sleep because the

+kernel detected a soft overrun and is

+allowing the process to attempt to recover

+from it

+Other n onzero

+value An error of a specific type has occurred.

+Refer to the fbswait (3f) man page for a

+listing of the nonzero values that may be

+returned and the types of errors that they

+represent.